 The Topeka Genealogical Society presents monthly programs on topics of genealogical and historical interest, featuring local speakers.
 Meetings are on the third Thursday evening of each month (no meetings in April, November or December), beginning at 7:00pm, and are held at the Topeka & Shawnee County Public Library unless otherwise noted in the events calendar.
 These programs are free, and open to the general public.

-Marty Flanagan, a local DNA expert, will discuss how DNA evidence can enrich your life and help break down brick walls in your family history research.
-Presented by the Topeka Genealogical Society.
+Marty Flanagan, a local DNA expert, will discuss how DNA evidence can enrich your life and help to break down brick walls in your family history research.